Strength training: Nutrition and supplementation

+Hydration

+As with other sports, weight trainers should avoid dehydration throughout the workout by drinking sufficient water.
+This is particularly true in hot environments, or for those older than 65.

+Some athletic trainers advise athletes to drink about 7 impfloz every 15 minutes while exercising, and about 80 impfloz throughout the day.

+However, a much more accurate determination of how much fluid is necessary can be made by performing appropriate weight measurements before and after a typical exercise session, to determine how much fluid is lost during the workout.
+The greatest source of fluid loss during exercise is through perspiration, but as long as fluid intake is roughly equivalent to the rate of perspiration, hydration levels will be maintained.

+Under most circumstances, sports drinks do not offer a physiological benefit over water during weight training.
+However, under certain conditions—such as prolonged training sessions lasting over an hour, or when exercising in extremely hot and humid environments—sports drinks containing electrolytes and carbohydrates may help replenish lost salts and provide an energy boost.
+Ultimately, the ideal hydration approach depends on the individual's training intensity, duration, and personal needs.

+Insufficient hydration may cause lethargy, soreness or muscle cramps.
+The urine of well-hydrated persons should be nearly colorless, while an intense yellow color is normally a sign of insufficient hydration.

 Effects

 The effects of strength training include greater muscular strength, improved muscle tone and appearance, increased endurance, cardiovascular health, and enhanced bone density.
+These benefits contribute not only to athletic performance but also to long-term health and independence, especially as individuals age.
+Regular resistance training supports metabolic function, helps regulate body weight, and can improve mental well-being through the release of endorphins.

 Bones, joints, frailty, posture and in people at risk

 Strength training also provides functional benefits.
 Stronger muscles improve posture, provide better support for joints, and reduce the risk of injury from everyday activities.

-Progressive resistance training may improve function, quality of life and reduce pain in people at risk of fracture, with rare adverse effects Weight-bearing exercise also helps to prevent osteoporosis and to improve bone strength in those with osteoporosis.
+Progressive resistance training may improve function, quality of life and reduce pain in people at risk of fracture, with rare adverse effects.
+Weight-bearing exercise also helps to prevent osteoporosis and to improve bone strength in those with osteoporosis.
 For many people in rehabilitation or with an acquired disability, such as following stroke or orthopaedic surgery, strength training for weak muscles is a key factor to optimise recovery.
+Consistent exercise can actually strengthen bones and prevent them from getting frail with age.